jltsiren/gcsa2/README.md

 * Alternative approaches
   * Full GCSA.
   * Determinize the graph, using the multi-sampling approach to map back to original positions.
+  * A "slow mode" that includes some/all missing edges that were pruned before indexing.
+One missing edge is easy to handle, while multiple edges make the search slower.
+Chris Thachuk: **Indexing hypertext.**  Journal of Discrete Algorithms 18:113-122, 2013.
 * A paper describing the new algorithmic ideas.
 * Documentation in the wiki.